Do you need to sell the home? What is a divorce buyout?

 $ 409,000 Total New Mortgage Required to buyout Spouse

-Shop around with multiple lenders to ensure you’re getting the most competitive rates and terms.
+As a mortgage lender, We Shop around to ensure you’re getting the most competitive rates and terms.

 Refinance fees are similar to what you'll find on a purchase loan and include:

-Most cash-out refinance lenders in Texas will require:
+Most cash-out/ buyouts refinance lenders in Texas will require:

 The state does not set these underwriting rules.
 Instead, private mortgage lenders can decide whether you’d qualify for a new mortgage loan based on your credit profile.